Yiskah-S/primal-hunter-index/docs/design/graph_links_design.md

 For now, note it as “reserved for future schema expansion.”

 📍TODO:
 → Add to storage_layout.md as an optional links.json or field inside .meta.json
 → Cross-link from id_contract.md (since it defines inter-ID references)

-## 5) Links (graph-style relations)

 Lives in `.meta.json`: